technomancy/leiningen/doc/TUTORIAL.md

 `project.clj` lets you omit `-m`.

-For long-running `lein run` processes, you may wish to save memory with the trampoline higher-order task, which allows the Leiningen JVM process to exit before launching your project's JVM.
+For long-running `lein run` processes, you may wish to save memory with the higher-order trampoline task, which allows the Leiningen JVM process to exit before launching your project's JVM.

     $ lein trampoline run -m my-stuff.server 5000

 ## Tests

-It's easy to kick off a test run:
+We haven't written any tests yet, but we can run the failing tests included from the project template:

     $ lein test